Does My Car Insurance Cover Me If I Hit a Pole or Tree?

 Yes—if you have collision insurance.
 If you hit the tree, you can claim the damage through your collision insurance policy.

-Hitting a pole is considered a single-car accident.
-If you hit the pole and drive away, you’re leaving the scene and failing to report an accident, and you can be charged.
+Hitting a tree is considered a single-car accident.
+If you hit the tree and drive away, you’re leaving the scene and failing to report an accident, and you can be charged.
 If you don’t have insurance at the time, you may also have your license suspended and face additional penalties.

 Haven’t shopped for insurance in the last six months?
 There might be hundreds $$$ in savings waiting for you.